RiverArchitect/RA_wiki/wiki/ProjectMaker.md

     5. Go to the `Attribute Table` tab and type `Existing` (*text*) in the `ActionType` field and `1` (*short integer*) in the `gridcode` field.
     6. Once all visible plantings within the project area are delineated, save the edits.

 Terraforming may require clearing of existing vegetation in the project area.
-In this case, use the above created *PlantExisting.shp* as template to delineate plants to remove (to be cleared):
+In this case, use the above created *PlantExisting.shp* as template to delineate plants to remove (to be cleared): <a name="pminp31"></a>

 1. In the Catalog tab, open the folder tree `ProjectName/Geodata/Shapefiles/` (double click on the folder to make it appear in the lower box).